-Shawn Henry, president of CrowdStrike Services and the chief security officer of CrowdStrike, Inc., outlines the importance of strong cybersecurity governance at all points in the investment chain o one would buy a property without first inspecting it-conducting a full survey before investing hundreds of thousands of dollars.
+Shawn Henry, president of CrowdStrike Services and the chief security officer of CrowdStrike, Inc., outlines the importance of strong cybersecurity governance at all points in the investment chain

+It is now more important than ever for diligence processes to include a company's cybersecurity awareness, processes and defenses. o one would buy a property without first inspecting it-conducting a full survey before investing hundreds of thousands of dollars.
 The same is true in the private equity market.
 Financial due diligence is an established and expected component of every buyout transaction to provide assurance that the business has been accurately valued, is robust and is a viable investment.